HUMANE SOCIETY WEB PAGE WITH PICTURES

 Hi,

-I am moving on over to another website at The Leaning Cow until I can decide what I really want to do with Indiana Territory.
+The Leaning Cow until I can decide what I really want to do with Indiana Territory.
 A lot of the later posts on Indiana Territory are already at The Leaning Cow

 I look better in the upstairs bathroom mirror